The work of István Brodarics – Pécs

 Part of the „The myth of national disaster” topic

-István Brodarics, born around 1470, was a distinguished humanist who played a pivotal role in documenting the events surrounding the Battle of Mohács.
+István Brodarics (Croatian: Stjepan Brodarić), born around 1470, was a distinguished humanist who played a key role in documenting the events surrounding the Battle of Mohács.
 With a remarkable ecclesiastical and administrative career, Brodarics quickly rose through the ranks after returning from his studies in Italy.
-By the time of the Battle of Mohács, he held the positions of chancellor and Bishop of Szerém, making him a key figure in the Hungarian court.
+By the time of the Battle of Mohács, he held the positions of Chancellor and Bishop of Pécs, making him a key figure in the Hungarian court.

-As a participant in the battle, Brodarics narrowly escaped death, and in the aftermath of the tragedy, he joined the cause of János Szapolyai, the elected king of Hungary, against Ferdinand I of Habsburg.
+As a participant in the battle, Brodarics narrowly escaped death.
+In the aftermath of the tragedy, he joined the cause of János Szapolyai, the elected king of Hungary, against Ferdinand I of Habsburg.
 Recognizing the importance of preserving the memory of the battle, Brodarics was soon approached by King Sigismund of Poland, a cousin of the late King Louis II, to chronicle the events from his perspective.